crs4/most-report/client/docs/source/android_docs/api/it/crs4/most/ehrlib/datatypes/EhrDatatype.rst

 .. java:method:: public void setDatatypeChangeListener(EhrDatatypeChangeListener datatypeChangeListener)
    :outertype: EhrDatatype

-   Sets the datatype change listener.
+   Sets the Event listener interface for 'change' events.

-   :param datatypeChangeListener: the new datatype change listener
+   :param datatypeChangeListener: the Listener where to notify any content modification of this datatype

 setPath
 ^^^^^^^